dart-lang/site-www/src/tools/dart2native.md

 `-D <key>=<value>` or `--define=<key>=<value>`
 : Defines an environment declaration, which can be read using the [`String.fromEnvironment()` constructor][].
-  To specify multiple variables, use multiple options or use commas to separate key-value pairs.
+  To specify multiple declarations, use multiple options or use commas to separate key-value pairs.

 `--enable-asserts`